zlipp3032/RW_Formation_Fying/README.md

 This flight program uses a modified version of dronekit-python to interface with the flight controller

-Requires 'test' branch of Chris' version of dronekit
+Requires 'RW_Form_Lipp_Version' branch of dronekit in my repositories